mnsboev/Evidence-Examples/examples/trufflehog/README.md

 # **Trufflehog Secret Scan Evidence Example**

-This repository provides a working example of a GitHub Actions workflow that automates secret scanning using **Trufflehog**.
-It then attaches the resulting secret detection report as signed, verifiable evidence to the package in **JFrog Artifactory**.
+This repository provides a working example of a GitHub Actions workflow that automatically scans a repository for exposed secrets using Trufflehog.
+It then attaches the resulting scan report as signed, verifiable evidence to a Docker image in JFrog Artifactory.

-This workflow is an essential pattern for DevSecOps, creating a traceable, compliant, and secure software supply chain by detecting and documenting potential secrets in your codebase.
+This workflow is an essential DevSecOps practice, helping to prevent accidental secret leakage by creating a traceable and auditable record of what was found in your codebase at a specific point in time.

 ### **Key Features**